How To Elevate Accountability in the Workplace: 6 Tips

 Research from Gallup shows that top-down approaches to accountability often fail to achieve their desired outcomes.

-While some top-down accountability is necessary, it’s important to cultivate a culture of accountability.
+While top-down accountability is necessary, it’s also important to embed accountability within your workplace culture.

 • Clarity: Clearly define employee expectations.